-Hold onto your old contact lenses case.
+Hold onto your old contact lens case.
 It'll come in handy if your favorite lipstick gets crushed or melted.
-Just scoop out what's left and store it in a very portable contact lenses case.
+Just scoop out what's left and store it in this portable case.
 Not a contacts wearer?
 Pick up a small pillbox at the drugstore.

-For the "your lips, only better" look—also known as the "I just ate a popsicle" effect—make a kissy face and dab your lipstick onto the center of your lips (your finger works well here).
+For the "your lips but better" look—also known as the "I just ate a popsicle" effect—make a kissy face and dab your lipstick onto the center of your lips (your finger works well here).
 You'll get just a kiss of color right where you want it.
-Bright, poppy shades like Boots No7’s Stay Perfect Lipstick ($10) in Smooth Shiraz are best for this.
+Bright, poppy shades like the above are best for this.

 First, a quick biology lesson.
-"Lip tissue differs from skin tissue on other parts of the body in that it not only has fewer cell layers of thickness but also has reduced total fats and oils (lipids) and especially a deficiency of cholesterol,” Dr. Thornfeldt says.
+"Lip tissue differs from skin tissue on other parts of the body in that it not only has fewer cell layers of thickness but also has reduced total fats and oils and especially a deficiency of cholesterol," dermatologist Carl Thornfeldt, MD, says.
 "Thus its protective barrier properties are easily compromised."
 Which explains why lips get dry and chapped, causing you to seek relief in the form of lip balm.

 Yes, you can achieve the perfect Cupid’s bow.
-Just make an X. Using any lip pencil (we’ve been liking Flower Beauty’s Line & Shine Lip Liner, $4, lately), draw a diagonal line that extends down from the highest point of your top lip.
+Just make an X. Using a lip pencil, draw a diagonal line that extends down from the highest point of your top lip.
 Do the same thing to the other side of your lip, and continue your lip-lining as usual.
 Your pout will be impeccably defined.

 Apply, blot, dust, apply—four steps to turn your average lip color application into a long-wearing wonder.
-Apply your lipstick, blot with a tissue, lightly dust translucent powder (Make Up For Ever’s HD Microfinish Powder, $34, is perfect for this because the powder is so finely milled), and then apply again.
+Apply your lipstick, blot with a tissue, lightly dust translucent powder (Make Up For Ever’s Powder is perfect for this because the powder is so finely milled), and then apply again.
 Those extra seconds will you give you hours of extra wear.

-Any lip product can take on the appearance of a stain—if you use a fluffy brush like Sigma's E40 Tapered Blending Brush ($16) to apply it.
+Any lip product can take on the appearance of a stain—if you use a fluffy brush like this one from Sigma to apply it.
 This type of brush will diffuse the lipstick for a stained feel.
 Seal the deal with a dab of lip balm to blend and soften the color even more.

 Say hello to reverse lip liner and goodbye to feathering and bleeding forever.
-Unlike the lip liners you’re used to, clear lip pencils like No Cosmetics’ No Bleeding Lips Secret Lip Liner ($15) create an invisible barrier around the perimeter of your lips that prevents your lipstick from traveling and feathering.
+Unlike the lip liners you’re used to, clear lip pencils like the above create an invisible barrier around the perimeter of your lips that prevents your lipstick from traveling and feathering.

 To reattach a broken lipstick, grab your lighter.
 Melt the broken portion for just a few seconds, connect it to the base, and fuse them back together.
 Pop it the freezer to solidify your work.

 Contouring (tutorial here) is the secret to fuller lips, and it only takes four steps.
-The CliffsNotes version is also an option: Simply press a little bit of shimmery powder (like Laura Geller’s Baked Highlighter with Double-Ended Face & Eye Applicator, $29) onto the center of your bottom lip, blot, and go.
+The CliffsNotes version is also an option: Simply press a little bit of shimmery powder like this one from Laura Geller onto the center of your bottom lip, blot, and go.
 It acts as a highlighter, catching the light and making your lips look larger.
 To take it one step further, top it off with clear gloss.

 Mistakes happen.
 That’s why there’s concealer.
-Use a full-coverage concealer, like Hourglass Cosmetics’ Hidden Corrective Concealer ($32), and a precision concealer brush to clean up mistakes and outline your lips.
+Use a full-coverage concealer, like this one from Hourglass, and a precision concealer brush to clean up mistakes and outline your lips.
 This will make the color really pop.
 Even just doing the outside corners gives your smile a little lift.

-When your darkest lip isn’t dark enough, break out the black eyeliner (Chantecaille's Waterproof Eye Liner, $26, is one of our favorites).
-Use it as lip liner, then top it off with the lipstick of your choice for a vampy look.
+When your darkest lip isn’t dark enough, break out the black eyeliner.
+Use it as lip liner, and then top it off with the lipstick of your choice for a vampy look.
 Or, if you want a lip color to show up paler, try this trick with a white eye pencil.